 In 2011 Keyframe-Entertainment donated a case of Video Cameras to MMCC, Mobile Mini Circus for Children, an international non-profit NGO that has been working in Afghanistan since June 2002. (http://www.afghanmmcc.org/) The main objective of MMCC is to provide educational and informative entertainment for children.
 This aim is achieved by identifying, training, and applying the Afghan talents and potentials.

-It is important to Keyframe-Entertainment to extend the communal, charitable spirit of the Electronic Music community to communities beyond ours.
+It is important to Keyframe-Entertainment to extend the communal, charitable spirit of the Electronic Music and XR communities to communities beyond ours.
 We feel that our initiatives and collaborations make a difference and we actively welcome opportunities to work with others who share in the belief of benevolent outreach causes.